LLM generation novelty through the lens of semantic similarity: Introduction

-Large language models (LLMs) now power chatbots, copilots, and autonomous agents.
-Understanding how language model outputs relate to their pretraining corpora is central to studying model behavior and generalization.
-A key question is whether an output is \textit{novel} -- not traceable to memorizing training data.
-Measuring novelty reveals when models generalize beyond what they have seen, signals compositional generalization, assessing the \textit{true zero-shot} behavior -- informing debates about provenance and intellectual property.
-Thus, computing novelty is both a technical problem and a prerequisite for interpreting what LLMs actually learn.
+Large language models (LLMs) now power chatbots, copilots, and autonomous agents with applications across various domains.
+Their adoption hinges on an implicit assumption: LLMs are capable of generalizing beyond their training data to generate relevant and novel outputs in response to user prompts.
+Generation novelty provides a useful signal of this capability, indicating whether model outputs extend beyond patterns observed during training.
+Novelty signals compositional generalization and allows for the assessment of true zero-shot behavior -- informing debates about provenance and intellectual property.
+Thus, measuring a model's generation novelty is a prerequisite for interpreting what LLMs actually learn.

-Training data attribution (TDA) methods address related questions by tracing model behavior back to specific data~\citep{hammoudeh2024training, deng:hal-05230469}.
-Two approaches dominate~\citep{chang2024scalableinfluencefacttracing}: \emph{causal influence} methods measure a training sample’s leave-one-out effect~\citep{koh2017understanding} but do not scale to trillion-token corpora; \emph{factual attribution} methods scale but rely on lexical matches between outputs and training text~\citep{liu2025infinigramscalingunboundedngram, liu2025olmotrace, wang2025generalization}, not being robust to many simple variations.
-These approaches have taught us much about what can be \textit{definitively} attributed.
-Yet many consequential questions hinge on the opposite: what \textit{cannot} be attributed.

-We address this gap by inverting the usual TDA question and focusing on \textbf{\emph{un}}-\emph{attributability}.
-Rather than asking which training samples caused an output, we ask which outputs \emph{cannot} be attributed to the pretraining corpus.
-We treat such outputs as \emph{novel}.
-Our test is strict: the pretraining data must contain neither lexical overlaps nor semantically similar contexts with the generation (Figure~\ref{fig:fig1_example}).

-We operationalize this test using best-match semantic similarity between a generation and the full pretraining corpus.
-Concretely, we compute GIST embeddings~\citep{solatorio2024gistembed} over corpus chunks, build a vector index, retrieve the top-$n$ candidates, and re‑rank them with ColBERTv2~\mbox{\citep{santhanam2022colbertv2effectiveefficientretrieval}}.
-To calibrate attribution scores, we also evaluate held-out human-written references that are guaranteed not to appear in the pretraining data.
-If even a strong ranker such as ColBERTv2 assigns lower similarity to an LLM output than to such known-novel human text, we deem it as \emph{novel}.
-This procedure offers greater coverage and auditability than lexical matching, is model‑ and task‑agnostic, and is lightweight enough to run on full pretraining corpora.
-It thus offers a scalable way to collect evidence of what is \emph{not} attributable.
+However, analyzing the novelty of LLM generations is a non-trivial task.
+There is no single, clearly defined notion of novelty, which opens up the question: Is a generation already novel if it does not appear verbatim in the pretraining data?
+More broadly, what does it mean for a generation to be ``reused'' from the training data?
+At the same time, the sheer scale of modern pretraining corpora makes comparison computationally challenging, so that novelty analysis is both a conceptual and a technical problem.